juharris/code-reviewer/README.md

 # Voting
 # Use a number or a string (case is ignored) if you want to vote when the checks match.
-# The script will only vote if the new vote would be more rejective than your current vote.
+# The script will only vote if the new vote would be more rejective than your current vote
+# or if your current vote is not set and the new vote is to approve or approve with suggestions.
+# This is to avoid approving if you have already voted.
 # Below are the string values (in quotes) and numbers (based on the ADO API) accepted for the `vote` action:
 # * Approve ("approve"): 10
 # * Approve with suggestions ("approve_with_suggestions"): 5